jess-che/fortis/README.md

 ## File Structure

-Here is an overview of the project's file structure:
+Here is an overview of the project's overall file structure:

 ```
 my-web-app/